onap/doc/docs/guides/onap-developer/how-to-use-docs/style-guide.rst

 -  Use descriptive titles for tables and figures titles.
 Do not number tables or figures.
 Do not (in general) add titles for screen shots.

+- <TO DO> Guidelines for heading levels and toctree directive

 Tasks
 ^^^^^
 -  Start task titles with an action word.
 Examples: Create, Add,